Preserving linear invariants in ensemble filtering methods: Preserving linear invariants with Kalman filters

 \section{Preserving linear invariants with Kalman filters}

-It is often claimed that the \textbf{vanilla} Kalman filter and its Monte Carlo approximation, namely the ensemble Kalman filter, preserve linear invariants.
+It is often claimed that the vanilla Kalman filter and its Monte Carlo approximation, namely the ensemble Kalman filter, preserve linear invariants.
 This section addresses this claim---and its important nuances---in two particular scenarios.
 In the first scenario, we assume that the linear invariants are constant over the prior distribution $\pdf{\X}$, \ie $\invar(\x) = \C \in \real{r}$ for any realization $\x$ of $\X$.
 In the second scenario, we assume that the expected linear invariants of the prior distribution are known, \ie $\E{\pdf{\X}}{\invar(\x)} = \C \in \real{r}$.
-This can model a scenario where the true invariant is known up to some uncertainty.
+This can model a scenario in which the true invariant is known with some uncertainty.

+In the first case, where the linear invariants are constant over the prior distribution, we show below that the ensemble Kalman filter preserves linear invariants when \emph{no regularization} is applied.
 Importantly, the empirical Kalman gain often needs to be regularized with covariance tapering or inflation to alleviate undesired sampling effects such as rank deficiency, spurious long-range correlations, and underestimation of the statistics.
-However, such modifications are known to break the linear preserving properties of the vanilla ensemble Kalman filter \citep{janjic2014conservation}.
-As a result, we will show below that the ensemble Kalman filter only preserves linear invariants when no regularization techniques are applied and when the linear invariants are constant over the prior distribution (the first scenario).
+However, such modifications are known to break the linear invariant-preserving properties of the vanilla ensemble Kalman filter \citep{janjic2014conservation}.
+We present a specific numerical example where the regularized \enkf (with inflation and covariance tapering) does not preserve linear invariants in Section \ref{subsec:linad} for a linear advection equation.
+(See Figure \ref{fig:linadvection_mass}.)

+In the second scenario, where the expected linear invariants of the prior distribution are known, the ensemble Kalman filter no longer necessarily preserves linear invariants.
 In contrast, the \cons Kalman filter and the \cons ensemble Kalman filter, presented in the previous section, intrinsically preserve linear invariants in both of the above scenarios.